codewithtrisha09/mudra_detector/README.md

      → Feature Normalization → Keras Classifier → Mudra + Confidence Score
 ```

-1. **Video Capture** — OpenCV pulls continuous frames from the connected webcam
+1. **Video Capture** — OpenCV captures continuous frames from the connected webcam
 2. **Landmark Detection** — MediaPipe locates 21 hand keypoints per frame
 3. **Feature Extraction** — landmark coordinates are normalized into a feature vector
 4. **Classification** — the trained model predicts the mudra class from that vector
-5. **Result Display** — the predicted mudra and its confidence score render live in the browser
+5. **Result Display** — the predicted mudra and its confidence score are rendered live in the browser

 ---